shreyaxnz/sef_a5/README.md

 ### 1. How do I reset my password?

 If you forget your password, click on the "Forgot Password" link on the login page.
-Follow the instructions sent to your registered email to reset your password.
+Follow the steps shown.

-### 2. Can I change my username?
+### 2. How will I get my receipt?

-Yes, you can change your username in the "Profile Settings" section after logging into your account.
+You can get your receipt either printed or directly sent to your email.

 ### 3. How do I contact customer support?

-For any assistance, visit our [Support Page](https://www.xyzwebsite.com/support) or email us at support@xyzwebsite.com.
+For any help, visit our [Support Page](https://www.xyzwebsite.com/support) or email us at support@xyzwebsite.com.

 ---